marwankefah/GsOcSelection2020/README.md

-The C3G montreal node Selection Test
 =============

-### Selection test for Ingesting the Canadian Common CV

 ### Features
 Ingesting XML files into SqLite database from script XML xmlToPostsDb.py Retrieving from database  with respect to a search term with order by feature